 Nola J. Pender (1941– present) is a nursing theorist who developed the Health Promotion Model in 1982.
-She is also an author and a professor emeritus of nursing at University of Michigan.
+She is also an author and a professor emeritus of nursing at the University of Michigan.
 She started studying health-promoting behavior in the mid-1970s and first published the Health Promotion Model in 1982.
-Her Health Promotion Model indicates preventative health measures and describes the critical function of nurses in helping patients prevent illness by self-care and bold alternatives.
+Her Health Promotion Model indicates preventative health measures and describes nurses’ critical function in helping patients prevent illness by self-care and bold alternatives.
 Pender has been named a Living Legend of the American Academy of Nursing.

 Biography of Nola J. Pender

-Nola Pender was born on August 16, 1941, in Lansing, Michigan to parents who advocated education for women.
+On August 16, 1941, Nola Pender was born in Lansing, Michigan, to parents who advocated education for women.
 Her first encounter with the nursing profession was when she was 7 years old and witnessed the care given to her hospitalized aunt by nurses.
-This situation led her to the desire to care for other people and her goal was to help people care for themselves.
+This situation led her to the desire to care for other people, and her goal was to help people care for themselves.

 Career and Appointments